 The glutinous rice flour porridge helps the kimchi paste to stick to the Napa cabbage.
 It is not required, but it also creates extra liquid for kimchi juice (if you want to use kimchi juice in another recipe).

 Make sure to whisk the ingredients until smooth before placing the pot over the stove.
 Constantly whisk the porridge while bringing the mixture to a boil.
 Whisking will prevent the mixture from getting clumpy.

 Once it has turned translucent, thickened, and has begun to boil, the porridge is done.

 Place all of the garlic, ginger, onion, and apple/pear (optional) into a food processor.
 Process the ingredients until smooth.

 Mix the paste with the gochugaru, porridge, and fish sauce.

 Mix Everything Together

 Finally, mix everything together.
-Either pack it down tightly in a clean container and leave it to ferment or enjoy immediately!
+Either pack it down tightly in a clean container and leave it to ferment or enjoy it immediately!